plume-lib/plume-scripts/README.md

 # Plume-Scripts:  Scripts for programming and system administration #

-I find these scripts automate tedious tasks and speed up my work.
-Some were written by me, others were found on the Internet.
-Maybe they will help you too.
+These scripts automate various programming as sysadmin tasks.

-To use the scripts, put the following at the top of your script.
+To install, run the following (or put it at the top of a script).
 Then, the scripts are available at `/tmp/plume-scripts`.

 ```